 There are three different types of synchronization and ordering constraints in C++11:

 - Acquire-release: memory_order_consume, memory_order_acquire, memory_order_release and memory_order_acq_rel

 While the sequential consistency establishes a global order between threads, the acquire-release semantic establishes an ordering between reading and write operations on the same atomic variable on different threads.
 The relaxed semantic only guarantees that operations on the same atomic data type in the same thread can not be reordered.
 That guarantee is called modification order consistency.
 But other threads can see this operation in a different order.

 Admit, that was a short post.
 But I will stick to my idea, to talk only on one topic in one post.

-Especially the levels of the different memory models, their effects on atomic and non-atomic operations, makes the C++ memory model to a thrilling but also challenging topic.
-In the next post I will talk about the synchronization and ordering constraints of the sequential consistency, the acquire-release semantic, and the relaxed semantic.
+Especially the levels of the different memory models, their effects on atomic and non-atomic operations, make the C++ memory model a thrilling but also challenging topic.
+In the next post, I will talk about the synchronization and ordering constraints of the sequential consistency, the acquire-release semantic, and the relaxed semantic.
 I will do it in theory and practice.
-The next post with be about the application of the sequential consistency.
+The next post with be about the application of sequential consistency.
 The base is laid out in the post sequential consistency.

 Here is a compilation of my standard seminars.
 These seminars are only meant to give you a first orientation.